gabeabrams/inclass/README.md

 ## Project in Beta

 Note: this project is still in beta.
 Breaking changes could occur at any moment.
-For more information, contact [**Gabe Abrams**](mailto:gabeabrams@gmail.com).

 ## Credit